 Food for Thought: In this course we will discuss determinants such as sensory aspects of food (taste), portion size, social-cultural aspects and sustainability.
 In addition, students will design and perform their own small-scale research project on determinants of food consumption.

-Moving Matters in Health: The course ‘Moving matters in health’ introduces basic theoretical concepts and empirical methods and findings in the domain of exercise and its relation to health.
+Moving Matters in Health: The course ‘Moving matters in health’ introduces theoretical concepts and empirical methods and findings in the domain of exercise and its relation to (psychological and physiological) health.

 Drugs and Addiction: The course will allow students to become familiar with the epidemiology, psychology, neurobiology, psychopharmacology and therapy of addictive behaviour with a focus on nicotine, psychostimulant, heroin, cannabis and alcohol addiction as well as compulsive gambling.
 Political and societal aspects of addictive behaviour will also be addressed.For specific details about the courses, please check our study guide.